Natalia Alexeievna (Wilhelmina of Hesse-Darmstadt): Death

 You can imagine that she had to suffer and we with her.
 My heart was tormented; I did not have a minute of rest during these five days and did not leave the Grand Duchess day or night until her death.
 She told me: "You are a great nurse."
 Imagine my situation: one should be consoled, the other should be encouraged.
 I was exhausted both in body and soul...

 Natalia Alexeivna's tombstone at Annunciation Church of the Alexander Nevsky Lavra, Saint Petersburg.

 Her devastated husband's grief was so severe that he initially refused to allow Natalia's body to be removed.
 Finally, Natalia was buried in the Annunciation Church of the Alexander Nevsky Lavra in Saint Petersburg.

 It was widely rumored that the Empress disliked Natalia Alexeievna, and the court gossiped that she didn't allow the doctors to save her daughter-in-law.
-The autopsy, however, showed that the Grand Duchess had a birth defect called spinal curvature (scoliosis), and reportedly in childhood she suffered from a hunchback or stoop, which was corrected, according to the custom of that time, with a rigid corset, which led to an incorrect arrangement of the bones in such way that could be impossible for Natalia to have a baby naturally through the birth canal, and that the medicine of that time was powerless to help her.
+The autopsy, however, showed that the Grand Duchess had a birth defect called spinal curvature (scoliosis), and reportedly in childhood she suffered from a hunchback or stoop, which was corrected, according to the custom of that time, with a rigid corset, which led to an incorrect arrangement of the pelvic bones in such way that could be impossible for Natalia to have a baby naturally through the birth canal, and that the medicine of that time was powerless to help her.

-The Chevalier de Corberon reported that no one believed the official autopsy and that Potemkin —following Catherine II's orders— visited Natalia's midwife, named Zorich, and gave her the order to kill the Grand Duchess.
+The Chevalier de Corberon reported that no one believed the official autopsy and that Potemkin — following Catherine II's orders — visited Natalia's midwife, named Zorich, and gave her the order to kill the Grand Duchess.
 Also, the Chevalier questioned the surgeon Moreau during a later dinner, and he wrote:

 He [Moreau] told me privately that in his opinion, the surgeons and doctors of the court were asses.
 The Grand Duchess should never have died.
 In truth, it is very surprising that greater care is not taken in advance with a Grand Duchess.
 The people are very angry, weeping and bitter.
 Yesterday and today, people in shops were heard to say, "The young ladies die; the old babas (old women) [an allusion to the Empress] never die".